-1 February 2001Who was that? was the first comment that sprung to mind as Algerias Nouria Merah-Benida swept in and grabbed the 1500m Olympic title from under the noses of the race favourites Gabriela Szabo, Violeta Beclea-Szekely and Kutre Dulecha in Sydney.
-The IAAFs Polly Wright wanted to find out, and heres what she discovered
+‘Who was that?’ was the first comment that sprung to mind as Algeria’s Nouria Merah-Benida swept in and grabbed the 1500m Olympic title from under the noses of the race favourites Gabriela Szabo, Violeta Beclea-Szekely and Kutre Dulecha in Sydney.

 What are you doing now ?